df <- as.data.frame(o_nca)

 ---

 `summary(o_nca)` returns a wide-format table suitable for clinical study reports.
-Each row is a parameter and each column is a summary statistic (geometric mean, CV%, range, etc.):
+Each row is a group/interval and each parameter gets a column, with cells formatted as "point [spread]" (geometric mean [CV%] by default):

 ```{r summary-table}